Pregnancy Acupuncture: Nurturing Your Body & Easing Common Pregnancy Symptoms

 Prebirth and Postpartum Acupuncture: Optimising Your Body’s Beneficial Responses

-• Supporting your body holistically: easing pregnancy aches and pains, supporting sleep, boosting energy, calming stress - to put you in the best place going into labour
+• Easing pregnancy aches and pains, supporting sleep, boosting energy, calming stress - to put you in the best place going into labour

-• Recovery after Ceasarean: acupuncture can help promote healing & recovery after a Ceasarean, as well as managing any post-surgical pain
+• Acupuncture can help with scar healing after a Ceasarean, as well as managing post-surgical pain

 Prebirth and Postpartum Acupuncture